top of page

 • 6 min read

-Since I used to live near Scunthorpe, it felt great to be able to drive those roads again and get back to shooting as the summer season was about to start.
+As the second shooter, I was kindly allowed to use my pictures and videos for this blog.
+This opportunity allowed me to edit in a slightly different style from my usual one, reflecting the sunshine of the day.
+Since I used to live near Scunthorpe, it felt great to drive those roads again and get back to shooting as the summer season was about to start.

 Tom's Prep

 I spent the morning with Tom and his groomsmen as they got ready for the big day.
 There was a real buzz in the air.
-It felt so good to be back behind the camera, and you could sense the excitement steadily building as the morning unfolded.
+It felt so good to be back behind the camera.
+You could sense the excitement steadily building as the morning unfolded.

 Ceremony

-As the second shooter, I was able to step aside from the main aisle and capture the little details: Tom’s grin as he caught sight of his bride, the way the sunlight picked out the shimmer in her dress, and the proud looks on family faces as vows were exchanged.
-The heat may have been intense, but it gave everything this golden, glowing atmosphere that made the ceremony feel even more memorable.
+As the second shooter, I was able to step aside from the main aisle and capture the little details.
+I focused on Tom’s grin as he caught sight of his bride, the way the sunlight picked out the shimmer in her dress, and the proud looks on family faces as vows were exchanged.
+The heat may have been intense, but it gave everything a golden, glowing atmosphere that made the ceremony feel even more memorable.

 Cocktail Hour